qosf/statutes/volunteer_titles.md

 considerable amount of their free time in order to mentor one or more quantum mentees on a variety of topics relating to quantum software.

-### Researcher
-You are a researcher at the Quantum Open Source Foundation if you have been or are still conducting research on a QOSF-designated research topic.
-As of March 2021, we have had **no** researchers at QOSF.

-### Quantum Software Engineer
-This title is reserved for volunteers that regularly work on open source repositories owned or co-owned by QOSF.
-As of March 2021, we have had **no** quantum software engineers at QOSF.

 ### Mentee
 This title applies to all people that have participated or are currently participating in the QOSF mentorship program.
 It implies that this person has